 Adams, along with Spearman, Amanda Lucidon and Sister Peace, co-founded Grounded, an initiative of collaborative artists creating immersive experiences, informed by deep community engagement, that become pathways for positive transformation.

 Our films have created the foundation for community education and empowerment initiatives developed by Grounded.
-Our initial arts + mindfulness pilot initiative reduced violence in the Memphis and Shelby County Juvenile Detention Center by 54% during the summer of 2018.
-Since 2020, over 500 students at East High School in Memphis, TN have deeply engaged with a 9-week curriculum anchored by Me and the Light which has inspired students to create thousands of artistic responses to important issues in their community.
+Our initial arts + mindfulness pilot initiative reduced violence in the Memphis and Shelby County Juvenile Detention Center by 50% during the summer of 2018.
+Since 2020, over 1,000 students at East High School and Crosstown High School in Memphis, TN have deeply engaged with a 9-week education initiative anchored by Me and the Light which has inspired students to create thousands of artistic responses to important issues in their community.

 Read about our Grounded Fellows program and the work they’re doing to create peace in their community.